We want to thank you all so much for participating in our first-ever Spring Giveaway. You are helping us find new ways to do what we do better.

 I am supported and protected as I emerge into my new life.

-We wanted to use Mandarin because it is not phototoxic like other some citrus oils, but alternatives could be sweet orange (C. sinensis), grapefruit (C. paridisi), or even Neroli (C. aurantium).
-If you don’t have Vetiver, find another oil with a grounding/earthy quality, patchouli (P. cablin) comes to mind.
-Share with us in the comments on what your variations are.
-Don’t take our recipe too seriously, you can totally make up your own.
-We want to hear from you and what you are blending for Spring.
+We wanted to use Mandarin because it’s not phototoxic like some other citrus oils.
+Alternatives could be Sweet Orange (C. sinensis), Grapefruit (C. paridisi), or even Neroli (C. aurantium).
+If you don’t have Vetiver, find another oil with a grounding/earthy quality.
+Patchouli (P. cablin) comes to mind.
+Tell us in the comments what your variations are.
+Don’t take our recipe too seriously.
+You can totally make up your own.
+We want to hear from you about what you’re blending for Spring.

 Welcome to the new restart of the Atlantic Institute of Aromatherapy.

 We are in transition over the next few days as we switch over to our new website.
 Please come back this weekend for our official launch.
 We will host an open house, and we’ll even give away the door prize of a free book.
 Stay in touch with us on Facebook and Twitter.